 Is this easy breakfast recipe Safe for Babies (BLW) or Toddlers?… it has chocolate!

 It can be!
 If you want to include the walnuts, just mince them SUPER fine (or pulse in a food processor).
-Otherwise, you can sub in some almost flour or more hemp hearts.
+Otherwise, you can sub in some almond flour or more hemp hearts.
 You can also add apple sauce or more banana in place of the maple syrup and avoid the chocolate if you want it to be completely sugar free.
 It’s super versatile to make this baked oatmeal baby friendly, and you can also check out my BLW baked oatmeal fingers here.

 Can I Make this plant based Baked Oatmeal for Meal Prep and Freeze it?